What are Cloud-Native Applications?

 You will need a platform; build or buy?

 Many teams explore building their own platform from a combination of open-source automation and container technologies.
 However, they soon discover they need more components than they thought—all of which weren’t designed to work together and their effort will delay starting the real work of building applications.
 Add to this to the fact that once teams have a working platform, they have to maintain it.
-Compare this experience to using a proven, integrated platform like Pivotal Cloud Foundry.
+Compare this experience to using a proven, integrated platform like Pivotal Platform.
 From day 1, teams can focus on building applications that drive business, confident in the platform’s ability to take care of ops and infrastructure.

 You don’t have to go it alone.